 Burkitt lymphoma is a rare, fast-growing form of non-Hodgkin lymphoma (NHL).
 It’s a type of cancer that starts in white blood cells in the lymphatic system.
 The lymphatic system is part of the immune system.
 It helps to fight diseases and infections.
-The lymphatic system also helps with balancing fluids in different parts of the body.
+The lymphatic system also helps balancefluids in different parts of the body.
 The lymphatic system includes:

 There are 3 main types of Burkitt lymphoma:

 - Endemic (African).
 Endemic means it is common in one area.
 This type is a common childhood cancer in central Africa and New Guinea.
-This type causes large tumors of the face and jaw.
+Itcauses large tumors of the face and jaw.
 It's rare in the U.S.

-- Sporadic (non-endemic).
-This type occurs in the U.S. and Western Europe.
-It is more common in Caucasian people.
-This type often causes large tumors in the belly (abdomen).
+- Sporadic (nonendemic).
+This is the type most often seen in the U.S. and Western Europe.
+It often causes large tumors in the belly (abdomen).

 - Immunodeficiency-associated.
-This type mostly affects those with HIV infection.
+This type mostly affects people with HIV infection.
 The lymph nodes, bone marrow, and brain and spinal cord (central nervous system) are often affected.

-Like other types of NHL, the exact cause of Burkitt lymphoma is not known.
-Genes and some viral infections may increase a child’s risk of having Burkitt lymphoma.
+Like other types of NHL, the exact cause of Burkitt lymphoma isn'tknown.
+Some viral infections may increase a child’s risk of having Burkitt lymphoma.
 The viruses that are linked to Burkitt lymphoma include:

-- Epstein-Barr virus, the virus that causes mono (mononucleosis)
+- Epstein-Barr virus (EBV), the virus that causes mono (mononucleosis)